Queen's University Hockey Club

 Queen's University Hockey Club Men's Section was formed at Queen's in the latter part of the nineteenth century.
-The Belfast News Letter reported the Ulster Hockey Union AGM of 19 September 1808, and recorded that "a committee meeting was held afterwards when Queen's College Hockey Club was admitted to membership."
-Queen's was known as a 'College' until it was granted its Charter as a University in 1908.
+The Belfast News Letter reported the Ulster Hockey Union AGM of 19 September 1808 and recorded that "a committee meeting was held afterwards when Queen's College Hockey Club was admitted to membership."
+Queen's was known as a 'College' until it was granted its charter as a university in 1908.

-Members are given a "years grace" in their playing career, to allow them to play one more season after they have left academic study at the University.
-In 2016-17 the first team plays in Section 1 of the Ulster Senior League.
+Members are given a "year's grace" in their playing career, to allow them to play one more season after they have left academic study at the university.
+In 2016–17 the first team plays in Section 1 of the Ulster Senior League.

 Past

 In 1911-12 Queen's University were the first club from Ulster to win the Irish Senior Cup on the field of play - Banbridge were awarded the Cup in 1907 when their opponents refused to travel to Ulster to play a Replay.
 The club won the Irish Senior Cup in 1972 for the second time in its history.
 The Irish Senior Cup was won again in 1981 when the team was captained by Peter McCabe, later of Lisnagarvey and included future Great Britain Olympic Gold Medal Winner Jimmy Kirkwood.